 Valentine’s Day Ideas – Party Favors

-- Tape some sort of ribbon to the inside of one heart (the one in the image has white plastic from an old car wash brush)
+- Tape ribbons to the inside of one heart (the one in the image has white plastic from an old car wash brush)

-- Place a large, thick straw over the ribbon and heart and tape well with masking tape.
+- Place a large, thick straw (Starbucks gave me a pile) over the ribbon and heart and tape well with masking tape.
 Make sure that the straw goes to the top of the heart

 - Place the top heart over all and staple around with 4 or 5 staples.

 - Children place the straw against flat palms and twirl it around

 Make Valentine bags with white paper bags decorated with red and pink bingo markers.

 Matching Activity – Mailing the Cards